OctopusDeploy/docs/docs/approvals/service-now/index.md

 For the ServiceNow approval checks to be performed as part of the deployment process, an appropriate Octopus license must be configured in your Octopus instance.

 A ServiceNow enabled Octopus license must be requested from Octopus directly, and cannot be managed through the usual self-service process.
+To request a license register for the [ServiceNow Early Access Program](https://octopusdeploy.typeform.com/servicenow-eap)

 Once you have received your feature-enabled license, you can install it by navigating **{**{Configuration, License}}**.